Diana5B/IntroductionToRobotics/README.md

 ### Task:
 #### Design a "Smart Environment Monitor and Logger" with Arduino.
 This project involves employing a range of sensors to collect environmental data, storing this information in EEPROM, and presenting visual feedback through an RGB LED.
 Additionally, user interaction is facilitated through a Serial Menu.
 The primary emphasis of this project lies in the seamless integration of sensor readings, efficient memory management, Serial Communication, and achieving the overarching goal of constructing a user-friendly menu system.

-For accomplishing this task, I employed the following components:
+For accomplishing this task, I employed the following components: arduino Uno Board, ultrasonic Sensor (HC-SR04), LDR (Light-Dependent Resistor), also known as Photocell, Photoresistor or Light Sensor, RGB LED, appropriate resistors, breadboard and connecting wires

--Arduino Uno Board
--Ultrasonic Sensor (HC-SR04)
--LDR (Light-Dependent Resistor), also known as Photocell, Photoresistor, or Light Sensor -RGB LED
--Appropriate resistors
--Breadboard and connecting wires

  ### [Code](https://github.com/Diana5B/IntroductionToRobotics/blob/main/Pseudo-SmartEnvironmentMonitorandLogger.ino)
  ### [Video]()